PuppiizSunniiz/AN-EN-Tags/Planner.md

 # Akhr
 ### Need Fix !!!
-    - Result sorting
+    - Prevent Name and Image to be off at the same time
 ### To do
-    - add ignore 2* 3* combination result button and js
+    -
 ### Later
     -

 ---